 There is no single “right” way to outfit your horse, but rather a spectrum of opinions and personal styles.
 Due to our years of research, training, and experience, we are confident in our professional philosophy and our ability to educate riders about saddle fit and selection.
 With sufficient instruction and guidance, you can make suitable saddlery decisions and maintain your saddles’ functionality for years.

 We are happy to offer several opportunities for equestrians to attain a basic understanding of saddle fitting and the saddle selection process.

 - Our Wither Tracing guide provides step by step instructions for producing a measurement of your horse’s withers, which serves as a gauge for determining saddle tree width.
 Our saddle fitter can consult with you by phone or E-mail to interpret your photographs and wither tracing.
-For more information, see Option V of the Program Menu.
+For more information, see Option III on the Consulting Fees page.